Great Bear (roller coaster): History

 After the opening of Sidewinder, a steel shuttle roller coaster in 1991, the park considered in its long-term goals to add a bigger steel roller coaster for the coming decade.
-Great Bear was part of the Hershey Entertainment and Resorts Company's five-year plan, alongside an expansion to its Hershey Lodge and Convention Center at an estimated $26 million dollars, as well as renovations for the Hersheypark Arena.
+Great Bear was part of the Hershey Entertainment and Resorts Company's five-year plan, alongside an expansion to its Hershey Lodge and Convention Center at an estimated $26 million, as well as renovations for the Hersheypark Arena.
 The park conducted surveys showing that guests wanted the park to add roller coasters.

 During the planning stages, Jeff Budgeon, then the park's planning, engineering, and maintenance director, said that park executives did not want to build record-breaking roller coasters because these would not equate to better thrills and would be expensive.
 Four manufacturers presented proposals to Hersheypark that would be designed specifically for the park's layout and terrain.
 Ultimately, the park chose Swiss manufacturer Bolliger & Mabillard (B&M).